benpullman/MassIVEDocumentation/docs/quant/0_prepare_required_files.md

     * Spectronaut : .xls file from ‘MSstats scheme (v3.7.3)’
     * DIA-Umpire : FragSummary.xls, PeptideSummary.xls, ProtSummary.xls

-###  Statistical Analysis of Quantified Analytes
+###  3. Statistical Analysis of Quantified Analytes
 * File format - a tabular format : i.e., csv, txt, tsv, xls
     * **!!
 Note** : xls file with multiple sheets can not be parsed.
-Please prepare each sheet as the separate file.
+Please prepare each sheet as a separate file.

 * There are no required columns.
 The diverse statistical analyses report the different information.
 The tabular format of output for statistical analysis should be submitted in this collection.
 If the output is not tabular format, please submit it in the `Supplementary` collection.